mattkenney/namelint/docs/index.md

   notes: smuggling `_test.go` files into a regular build

 ---
-Check file names for security, compatibility, best practices & standards.
+Check file and directory names for security, compatibility, best practices & standards.

 ## Why?
 {% for link in page.links %}